irfanhakim-as/homelab-wiki/courses/container.md

 - [Docker on OpenMediaVault (OMV)](../topics/omv.md#installing-docker)
 - [Podman](../topics/podman.md#setup)

-### Setting Up Portainer
+### Setting Up a Container Management Platform

-This details how to install and set up a Portainer server in a containerised environment:
+This details how to install and set up a container management platform as a means to deploy and manage OCI containers:

 - [Portainer](../topics/portainer.md#setup)